Iran is ready to ship more fuel to Lebanon if needed, says Iranian official | Headlines

 Iran said on Monday it is ready to ship more fuel to Lebanon if needed, a day after the leader of Lebanon's Iran-aligned Hezbollah group said more vessels carrying Iranian fuel would sail soon to help ease the country's fuel shortage.

-Iran said on Monday it is ready to ship more fuel to Lebanon if needed, a day after the leader of Lebanon's Iran-aligned Hezbollah group said more vessels carrying Iranian fuel would sail soon to help ease the country's fuel shortage.
-"We sell our oil and its products at the request of our friends and clients.
+"We sell our oil and its products based on our own decisions and the needs of our friend.
 Iran is ready to send fuel again to Lebanon if needed," Iran's Foreign Ministry spokesperson Saeed Khatibzadeh said in an online weekly news conference.
+"Certainly we cannot see the suffering of the Lebanese people."

 On Sunday Hezbollah's Hassan Nasrallah said the first vessel shipping Iranian fuel to Lebanon, which last Thursday the group announced was about to leave Iran, had already sailed.
-Iranian fuel shipments to Lebanon to help ease a crippling fuel shortage were all purchased by a group of Lebanese Shi'ite businessmen, Iran's semi-official Nournews said on Thursday.
+Last week Iran's semi-official Nournews news website reported that the fuel shipments to Lebanon were all purchased by a group of Lebanese Shi'ite businessmen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)